Michael Anderson

 Minnesota English Language Program

-Catherine (Kate) Clements holds a BA in Spanish and journalism and an MA in teaching English as a Second Language, and is completing a PhD in Learning Technologies.
-In addition to teaching English at MELP, she has done teacher training for the US Department of State, Hamline University, and the University of Minnesota.
+Catherine (Kate) Clements holds a PhD in Curriculum and Instruction, an MA in teaching English as a Second Language, and BA in Spanish and journalism.
+In addition to teaching English at MELP, Kate has done teacher training for the US Department of State, Hamline University, and the University of Minnesota.
 Kate has lived in Spain and Ecuador and traveled throughout Europe and South America.
-For recreation, she enjoys traveling, hiking, and horseback riding.
+For recreation, Kate enjoys traveling, hiking, and horseback riding.

 Troi Ferguson